 - Once the ghee melts, add curry paste.
 BE CAREFUL – THE CURRY MAY SPUTTER.
 Also, add some water in the blender to get all the curry mix – we want to use every last bit of it.

-- Then add the Kashmiri red chili powder, sugar, crushed kasuri methi, adjust salt per your taste and chunky paneer.
+- Then add the Kashmiri red chili powder, sugar, crushed kasuri methi, and adjust salt per your taste.

 - Mix well and boil for a 10 minutes.
-Add 1/4 cup water at a time if the curry is too thick
+Add cream and 1/4 cup water at a time if the curry is too thick

 - Add in the paneer and cook for 2 to 3 minutes on medium heat.
 Finally add crushed kasuri methi.

 - Garnish bhaang makhani paneer curry with cilantro and serve hot with naan or rice!